Skip to main content

 • capacity preservation across sponge continuation boundaries,

-• Merkle index, routing, and capacity-zeroing rules,
+• Merkle index decomposition, cross-step index continuity, direction-bit forward propagation, digest routing, and capacity-zeroing rules,

 Detailed constraint structure